Julian-Jurai/BOIX-Chat/README.md

 # BOIX-Chat

-A webchat server and cli client written in python.
-This project was built to learn about python asyncio and websockets
+A webchat server and CLI client written in python.
+This project was built to learn about python and asyncio.

 ## Installation